lemerchand/lemerchand/README.md

 **Cool Features:**

-		- Right-click any UI element to reset individual sections (eg., 'Pitch,' 'Velocity,' 'Beats')
+		- Right-click anything to reset just THAT section
-		- Right-click (or type SHIFT - BACKSPACE) the 'Clear' button to unselect all notes and reset ALL filters
+		- Right-click 'Clear' button for global reset
-		- Load one of 6 preset beat patterns using the 'A,' 'B,' and 'C' buttons (Right-click for a second preset)
+		- 'A,' 'B,' and 'C' buttons load beat presets
-			          - Modifications to a preset persist until the srcipt closes
+			    - Modifications to a preset persist until global reset or script closes
 		- Help-text on mouse hover

 **Known Issues**

-		- Entering an invalid note range isn't checked so make sure you give it a good value until I fix it
+		- Entering an invalid note range isn't error-handled
 		- Inclusive select only works with velocity
 		- Delete and Time selection are not yet implemented
 		- My code is messy